NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 1. Clear the file and try this high-context prompt:
    ```
-   Create a ShoppingCart class for an e-commerce React app that:

-   - Stores items with id, name, price, quantity, and image properties
-   - Has methods: addItem, removeItem, updateQuantity, getTotal, clearCart
-   - Persists to localStorage automatically
-   - Emits events when cart changes (for React state updates)
-   - Handles edge cases like adding duplicate items (should update quantity)
-   - Validates that price is a positive number
-   - Formats prices to 2 decimal places
+   Create a ShoppingCart class for an e-commerce React app that stores items with id, name, price, quantity, and image properties.
+The class should have methods for addItem, removeItem, updateQuantity, getTotal, and clearCart functionality.
+It needs to persist data to localStorage automatically and emit events when the cart changes to support React state updates.

+   The implementation should handle edge cases like adding duplicate items by updating the quantity instead of creating duplicate entries.
+Include validation to ensure that price is always a positive number and format all prices to 2 decimal places for consistent display.

-   The app uses ES6 modules and follows this naming convention:
+   The app uses ES6 modules and follows this naming convention: Classes use PascalCase, methods use camelCase, and constants use UPPER_SNAKE_CASE.
-   - Classes: PascalCase
-   - Methods: camelCase
-   - Constants: UPPER_SNAKE_CASE
    ```

 2. Compare the results - notice the difference in quality and completeness